bcornies/bertha/README.md

-_This is still a work in progress and should be considered **alpha software** (at best) at the moment._

 # Bertha

-Bootstraps _everything_ you need to build a website, declaratively.
+Bootstraps _everything_ you need to build websites _your_ way.
+Declaratively.

 Bertha is a full-stack website bootstrapping _and_ maintenance engine built on top of Puppet.
 You tell it everything you need when you build websites and Bertha will both install and configure it all.
 You can go from a pristine, just-unboxed workstation to developing your website with every tool you need in minutes.